networknext/next/docs/getting_production_ready_for_your_game.md

 * **tier_1** - tier 1 bandwidth helps improve IO performance in google cloud, but if you use a machine lighter than the c3-highcpu-44 you'll need to turn it off, because tier_1 bandwidth is only available on heavyweight, high CPU instance types.
 * **target_size** - this is the number of VMs in the instance group.
 It's currently set to 3 for maximum availability (there are three availability zones in Google's us-central-1 region that suuport c3 instance types).
 You could reduce this to 1 and save on hosting costs significantly, at the cost of reduced availability.

 I strongly recommend load testing any changes in the staging environment before pushing to production.
-Critically, you must make sure that the relay backend has enough CPU to perform the route optimization (see the "Optimize" graph under "Admin", this should stay under 1 second), while ensuring that your relay backend does not get IO bound processing the updates from each relay.
+Critically, you must make sure that the relay backend has enough CPU to perform the route optimization (see the "Optimize" graph under "Admin", this should stay solidly under 1 second), while ensuring that your relay backend does not get IO bound processing the updates from each relay.
+If the relay backend gets IO bound, you'll notice randomly that certain relays as you add them get excluded from routing for no reason except that your relay backend is overloaded.

 ## 4. Right size your server backend